mini-zhu16/AH-Delivery/README.md

 - The data is stored in a `database`, you can choose what type.
 - This is a customer facing application, which means a website will use this data to display it to the user.

-## Sending in the assignment
-- We expect a docker compose file that we can run with `docker-compose up` which should spin up a functional application at port 8080.
-- Create a `.zip` or `.tar.gz` of the entire project **including the .git folder**.
-- Send in only the zip file.

-Thank you for your interest and time invested into making this assignment.